karunendumishra/remix-project/libs/remixd/README.md

 The current user should have `read/write` access to the folder (at least `read` access).

-It is important to notice that changes made to the current file in `Remix IDE` are automatically saved to the local computer every 5000 ms. There is no `Save` action.
+It is important to notice that changes made to the current file in `XIDE` are automatically saved to the local computer every 5000 ms. There is no `Save` action.
 But the `Ctrl-Z` (undo) can be used.

 Furthermore :
  - No copy of the shared folder are kept in the browser storage.
- - It is not possible to create a file from `Remix IDE` (that might change).
+ - It is not possible to create a file from `XIDE` (that might change).
  - If a folder does not contain any file, the folder will not be displayed in the explorer (that might change).
- - Symbolic links are not forwarded to Remix IDE.
+ - Symbolic links are not forwarded to XIDE.